olsonjeffery/mercury/README.md

     Get "spark\helloworld":
       spark "spark\foo.spark"

-The mentioned early in the document, the provided paths in these example route actions would map to `AppRoot\nhaml\foo.haml` and `AppRoot\Views\spark\foo.spark`, respectively.
+The mentioned early in the document, the provided paths in these example route actions would map to `AppRoot\Views\nhaml\foo.haml` and `AppRoot\Views\spark\foo.spark`, respectively.
 Please be mindful that, if you're going to use Mercury's view engine wrappers, you'll want to add the view engines on startup:

     protected static def ConfigureViewEngines() as ViewEngineCollection:
       ViewEngines.Engines.Add(MercurySparkViewEngine())